codessintheclassroom/classroom-material/git-cheatsheet.md

 1. `git checkout -b <your-branch-name>`

+## Change git core text editor

+If you don't like to write your commit messages in a console text editor, you have the option to change which editor git opens up by default.
+To do so, run:

+`git config --global core.editor "<your-preferred-editor>"`

+For windows, for example, you can run the above command with `"notepad.exe"` as your preferred editor.

+If you have changed this before, you might need to provide `--replace-all` to overwrite the configuration.

 ## Commit

 For more info on commits, see [the docs](https://git-scm.com/docs/git-commit) and this useful article on [Saving changes](https://www.atlassian.com/git/tutorials/saving-changes) on git.